The latest frontier in worker activism: Zoom union campaigns

 Despite the climate of enthusiasm for activism, the process of forming unions during a crisis that has shuttered workplaces across the country and left some 20 million people without jobs has not been easy, organizers said.
 They said they’ve had to stretch themselves beyond the person-to-person skills they’ve developed over decades.

 “It’s definitely more challenging,” said Juan Eldridge, an organizer with the International Association of Machinists and Aerospace Workers, which successfully unionized medical workers at a veterans’ hospital in Monroe, La., during the pandemic.

 The bargaining unit, which include doctors, nurses, lab technicians and other medical staff, was motivated in part by concerns raised about a lack of masks and protective gear, as well as safety during the pandemic.

 “There’s no replacement for organizing compared to face-to-face,” Eldridge said.
 “You get a good read and reactions — you can tell by their body language and how they’re reacting how they’re reacting to what you’re saying.
 So we’ve had to pivot.”

-Note: An earlier version of this story misspelled Jamie Horwitz.
-It also misidentified a United Steelworkers’ group that voted by mail to join a union.
-It was not the staff of the Carnegie Museum, which is still in the midst of a campaign, but the staff of steel company, Carpenter Technology, which voted by mail.